wangqc0/sampleCodeMacro/README.md

-# Sample Code in Macroeconomic Analysis
+# Sample Code of Macroeconomic Analysis

 By: Qichao Wang